alexandresjunior/java-web-programming/01_Java/01_1_Conditionals/NOTES.md

-# Lecture #02 - Conditionals - Notes
+# Lecture #01.1 - Conditionals - Notes

 ## Summary

 You now have the power within Java to use conditional statements to ask questions and have your program take action accordingly.
 In this lecture, we will discuss…

-- Conditionals;
 - `if` Statements;
 - Control flow;
 - OR Operator `||`;